Malatya dialect: Vowel changes

-These phonetic features demonstrate the transitional nature of the dialect, combining traits of neighboring dialects while exhibiting unique developments.

 Lexical Features

 The vocabulary of the Malatya dialect shares similarities with other Western Armenian dialects but also includes borrowings and adaptations from Kurdish, Turkish, and Arabic, reflecting the region's multicultural environment.

 Unlike its phonetics, the syntax does not show significant deviations from other Western Armenian dialects.

 Comparison with Neighboring Dialects: The Malatya dialect is closely related to the dialects of Kharberd, Tigranakert, and Cilicia, but it also exhibits distinct characteristics: